All Episodes

 And this is effective radiated power.

-So you're talking about unprecedented, huge amounts of energy, coherent energy that can be controlled on the ground, manipulated in various ways, and create tremendous weapons effects.
+So you're talking about unprecedented huge amounts of energy, coherent energy that can be controlled on the ground, manipulated in various ways, and create tremendous weapons effects, at the same time creating these side effects that we've started seeing.

-You know, we had a physicist actually look at that and compare it to a Hiroshima-type bomb in terms of if HAARP is operating for a certain amount of time, you know, what does that equate to?
+We had a physicist actually look at that and compare it to a Hiroshima-type bomb in terms of if HAARP is operating for a certain amount of time, what does that equate to?

-And I believe, if I recall correctly, it was about an hour of operating time.
+And I believe that, if I recall correctly, it was about an hour of operating time with HAARP would generate that kind of energy release at its upper power levels in this phase.

 All focused very tightly on the ionosphere.